NilsOlavKvelvaneJohansen/java_median_timer/README.md

 # Automatic table generator for java programs
 The purpose of this script is to run any number of java programs through several iterations and generate timing tables based on median values.
-For this script to work your code needs to print its timing to stdout.
-This allows you to time only the part of the code you want to.
+For this script to work you will need to ensure that your java program runs the part you want to time seven times and prints the time taken every iteration.
+This is to ensure that the JIT compiler will take effect.
-The tables will be put in a csv file called report.csv
+Results will be output in a file called results.xlsx

 **Dependencies:**
 Numpy: install with ```pip install numpy```
 Pandas: install with ```pip install pandas```

 **Usage:**
 python3 java\_median\_timer -j ... -a ...

-For this script to work you will need to ensure that your java program runs the part you want to time seven times and prints the time taken every iteration.
-This is to ensure that the JIT compiler will take effect.
-Results will be output in a file called results.xlsx

 **Arguments:**
 \-j[ava]        ...     : Required argument.
 Specifies which java programs to generate tables for.